KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingIntoSpace.md

 ## What does it mean to fall into space?

 We have a pretty good idea about what space is, it's everything outside the Earth.
 But where does Earth stop and space begin?
 The atmosphere disappears so gradually that there is no definitive anwser.
-An altitude of 100km above sea level is often used to mark the beginning of space for space, this limit is called the K�rm�n line.
+An altitude of 100km above sea level is often used to mark the beginning of space for space, this limit is called the Karman line.
 This is the height you will be falling to in this thought-experiment.

 So what does falling mean?
 In physics, something is in free fall when it is affected only by gravity.
 This means that the object could be moving in any direction, as long as there are no other forces acting on it.
 We will not be looking at this kind of fall.
 Instead of gravity, we will be looking at a kind of anti-gravity.
 Furthermore, it will not be the only force acting on the object, as we will include air resistance in our model.